The thought of being a new Dad had me looking like a Rabbit between headlights!

 On the plus side, the whole family can enjoy it!

 We genuinely do love this as a gift.
-A photo frame with a picture of our kid in is not just something the Mothers think is cute.
+A photo frame with a picture of our kid in is not just something that Mothers think is cute.

 This is now the reason I work, and I look at the photograph every time I need to be reminded.